zinxor/noteTaker/README.md

 A live demo can be seen here: https://notetaker-6e3e9.firebaseapp.com/

 # Author
-Desing and Code by Zeeshan Rasool .
+Design and Code by Zeeshan Rasool .
 2017